lakewestaudio/mini_stream/README.md

 [setTurnOff]{cmd:0}
 ```

 ```shell
 [pushTurnOff]{cmd:0}
 ```
 cmd:

-	0 - start shutting down - either user pressed a hardware power button or is shutting it down thru the Streamer Software
+	0 - not valid
-	1 - unit is ready to cut the power in 10 seconds
+	1 - unit is shutting down (either set from Streamer Software, or pushed from the Mini Streamer HW)

 #### Mini Streamer HW VERSION